5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 But that's not even the whole story.
 Even with all these tools you still have to sink a lot of time into manually updating OpenCore and drivers, repeatedly editing and (re-)checking the config over and over again to bring it up to par with the sample.plist.
 This process takes at least 10 to 15 minutes every time – just to update from one incremental release to the next – imagine how long it would take if the increment was  0.0.5 or more…

 The manual "method" is old-fashioned, anachronistic and feels disconnected from the aspirations of the OpenCore project: at the top, you have this self-proclaimed gold standard, always-on-the-edge-of-technology Boot Manager which is steadily improving.
-At the bottom, users you have to deal with a plethora of disconnected, "low-tech" tools that make them jump through hoops, following outdated, user-unfriendly procedures for updating OpenCore and maintaining the config.plist,
+At the bottom, users you have to deal with a plethora of disconnected, "low-tech" tools that make them jump through hoops, following outdated, user-unfriendly procedures for updating OpenCore and maintaining the config.plist.

-Yet, the manual approach is heavily promoted on reddit and discord by instituting and enforcing rules denying support to anyone using configurator apps like OCAT.
-They are singled out and discriminated against just for mentioning these tools - it doesn't make sense.
-And it also leaves me with a bitter taste as far as tolerance and empathy within the Hackintosh scene are concerned.
+Yet, manually updating OpenCore is heavily promoted on reddit and discord by instituting and enforcing rules denying support to anyone using configurator apps like OCAT.
+They are singled out and discriminated against just for mentioning configurator tools - it doesn't make sense.
+And it also leaves me with a bitter taste as far as tolerance and empathy within the Hackintosh scene is concerned.

-If Acidanthera would actually come up with a better all-in-one solution than OCAT (or any one at all), I would highly appreciate and embrace it.
-Until then, I feel sorry for every user who still updates OpenCore manually because he/she doesn't know better.
+If Acidanthera would actually come up with a better all-in-one solution than OCAT, I would highly appreciate and embrace it. [**HackUpdate**](https://github.com/corpnewt/HackUpdate) is a step in the right direction, but in terms of user-friendliness it's not there yet.

+Until further progress is made, I feel sorry for any users who are still manually updating OpenCore because they may not be aware of better options, and are being misinformed by certain individuals who are spreading false information on reddit and discord about OCAT and stigmatizing it.

 ## Notes